MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 ### Context property

 The tab `context` and `scopes` properties work in harmony to allow you to determine where you want your app to appear.
-While tabs in the `personal` scope can only have one context, i.e., `personalTab`,  `team` or `groupchat` scoped tabs can have more than one context.
+Tabs in the `team` or `groupchat` scope can have more than one context.
 The possible values for the context property are as follows:

 * **channelTab**: a tab in the header of a team channel.
 * **privateChatTab**: a tab in the header of a group chat between a set of users not in the context of a team or meeting.